 In fact, more often than not, it runs contrary to my earthly desires.

-But this gift of time; this prolonged stillness; this sabbatical—this is God’s blessing heaped up and overflowing.
+But this gift of time, this prolonged stillness, this sabbatical.
+It is God’s blessing heaped up and overflowing.
 And I choose to breathe deeply and rest, content to live in the in-between.

 15 SIMPLE WAYS TO ADD JOY TO YOUR DAY IN LESS THAN AN HOUR